Deep Barrier

 85% of flooring failures are due to the presence of moisture in concrete from hydro-static pressure or green concrete.

 The majority of floors are never tested for moisture levels.
 With the correct equipment it is a very simple and easy test to do.
-Not testing.

 • Wastes valuable time and money having to re-do jobs and repairs